mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

-- Add binaryApi with response to optimize interop usecases (as only unity debug socket cannot do this)

 - generate blazor interop code, preferably in  another project referencing the types in shared

 - try again to get matrix for screen to world as that would reduce the need for extra interop call